 Overall, the regional pattern of households and employment in 2040 is not significantly different from the pattern observed in 2010.
 Plan Bay Area 2040 concentrates both household and employment growth in the "Big 3 Cities" of San Jose, San Francisco and Oakland, as well as the east and west Bayside corridors along the region's core transit network.

-The Bay Area's 101 cities and towns are classified into three key "subregions" in order to conceptualize the regional growth pattern presented in Plan Bay Area 2040:
+As shown in Map 4.1, the Bay Area's 101 cities and towns are classified into three key "subregions" in order to conceptualize the regional growth pattern presented in Plan Bay Area 2040: